Where to Stay in New York: A First Timers Guide (2025)

 Pros of staying in Lower Manhattan

-• Close to Brooklyn and the Statue of Liberty: if exploring Brooklyn and seeing the Statue of Liberty is high on your list, then staying in Lower Manhattan and the Financial District is a good option.
+• Close to Brooklyn Bridge and the Statue of Liberty: If exploring Brooklyn and seeing the Statue of Liberty is high on your list, then staying in Lower Manhattan and the Financial District is a good option.

 Cons of staying in Lower Manhattan

-• Can be quiet: the area is filled with life during the day, but once the office workers go home, the streets can feel very quiet.
+• It can be quiet: The area is filled with life during the day, but once the office workers go home, the streets can feel very quiet.

-• It’s remote: while Lower Manhattan and the Financial District are both well connected with the rest of Manhattan, it can still feel a little isolated.
+• It’s remote: While Lower Manhattan and the Financial District are well connected to the rest of Manhattan, they can still feel isolated.

 Where to stay in Lower Manhattan